Beneath the Eye by Jenna Whittaker

 Without another word, Vaiden turned and bolted out the door.
 Heart pounding in his ears, he ran down the hall.
 Vaiden’s mind was blank, his chest burning from his headlong flight long before he found a quiet corner and stopped.

 Vaiden sank to the floor, his back against the stone wall.
-He couldn’t outrun his situation, but he was only fourteen; how could she ask this of him?
+He couldn’t outrun his situation, but he was only twelve; how could she ask this of him?
 Of anyone?
 All the youngsters are being taken, Vaiden realised.
 All of us.
 Not just me.
 He had blanked out that part of his mind when the Mistress had first told him, only the thoughts of himself looming over his head.
 Vaiden ached with guilt–how could he just forget?
 His friends.
 His family.
 They’d grown up–were growing up–together.

 And they were all to be taken.